-But these metrics?
-They’re that metaphorical stop sign, and you’re 18-year-old me (sorry).
+But these SaaS marketing metrics?
+They’re that metaphorical stop sign, and you’re 18-year-old me.

 I was dumb to ignore that sign.
 I could’ve seriously injured someone.
 Or even died.

 And you’d be dumb to ignore these metrics.
-If you do, your business canwill go under.
+If you do, your business will go under.

 So, first things first.
 Let’s point out some metrics that will help you reel in some customers.